pat-riley/riley-io/README.md

 ## Things to remember
 Same with the max width of the container

 I've manually added jasons bootstrap-breakpointify because bower wasn't installing it correctly

+## Adding projects
+I have set up a system for projects/writings in markdown
+1. Copy the example folder in /projects
+2. Write in the MD